Move to: Previous Day

 » Enjoy our Liturgical Seasons series of e-books!

-Previous Calendar: St. Maria Goretti, virgin & martyr (GRC); St. Veronica Giuliani (RM); Bl.
-Adrian Fortescue (DC)
+Other Commemorations: St. Veronica Giuliani (RM); Bl.
+Adrian Fortescue (RM)

 Saint Augustine Zhao Rong was a Chinese diocesan priest who was martyred with his 119 companions in 1815.
 Among their number was an eighteen-year-old boy, Chi Zhuzi, who cried out to those who had just cut off his right arm and were preparing to flay him alive: "Every piece of my flesh, every drop of my blood will tell you that I am Christian."